hamchops/fscc-backend/README.md

 Install Spring Tool Suite (STS) for Java.
 Install Visual Studio Code
 Create a Docker Hub Account
-Create an IBM Cloud Account
+Create an Cloud Account
-Create an IBM GitHub Account
+Create an GitHub Account
 If you are not familiar with Git commands, feel free to find an online training tutorial or enroll in the Udemy Course - Git for Geeks.
 Fork the Git repository to make a copy in your repository.
 Projects in this Repository